We explore Performance Management

 If you are experiencing an issue in this area, you may find this article gives you some pointers and highlights some further action.

-We can support you if you need help and advice, either on an ad-hoc basis or as your ongoing Outsourced HR service.
+We can support you if you need help and advice, either as your ongoing Outsourced HR service or on an ad-hoc basis.

 Our expertise in HR & Employment Law will ensure you can always be on the right track

-Employees are the greatest asset that an organisation possesses.
-It is therefore critical that everyone is firing on all cylinders and doing everything possible to help the business to be successful.
+Employees are the greatest asset that your business possesses.
+It is therefore critical that everyone is firing on all cylinders and doing everything possible to help your business to be successful.
 It sounds simple, why wouldn’t everyone want to do their best?

 Employees do generally want to do their best.
-However, communications between line managers and the staff they oversee break down for a variety of reasons, and this situation is likely to lower productivity, damage morale and increase the likelihood of people leaving.
+However, communications between line managers and the staff they oversee can break down for a variety of reasons.
+This is likely to lead to lower productivity, damaged morale and increase the likelihood of people leaving.

-What can happened to cause this unfortunate sequence of events?
-Did the employer discuss targets with the employee and reach agreement about what those targets were?
+What can happen to cause this unfortunate sequence of events?
+It’s possible the employees line manager didn’t discuss targets with their employee and no agreement was reached about what those targets were?

 Performance management should be an ongoing dialogue, meetings should be written up with targets and applicable timeframes.
 We have expertise in all aspects of performance management, such as developing a culture of continual improvement.
 This means not simply implementing a system of review which measures output, but one which establishes how things should be done by incorporating the desired values into performance management.
 We can also recommend and draft policies that would reinforce these expectations.

 There will be occasions when, even with effective performance management, an employee may still be failing to achieve the required standard.
 The question then is why?
 Is the poor performance is due to a lack of skills or training, or is it a deliberate decision on the employees behalf?
 Each reason leads to further action and handled either through a capability or disciplinary procedure.